#TeenMom Mackenzie McKee Admits To Suicide Attempt

 “He said, ‘I don’t love you, you’re crazy,'” Mackenzie McKee continued of Josh.
 “I was suicidal.
 He said, ‘Go kill yourself, but don’t do it in front of me and the kids.'”

-In the months since Mackenzie McKee’s suicide attempt, her marriage to Josh McKee has improved but when it comes to her health, she says she’s still a “mess.”
+In the months since Mackenzie McKee’s suicide attempt, her marriage to Josh McKee has improved, but when it comes to her health, she says she’s still a “mess.”
 As she explained, she is struggling with Type 1 Diabetes and recently got her tubes tied.

 “A diabetic is going to have bad days,” she said.
 “I got my tubes tied and my body is jacked up.”